Brent South: Constituency profile

 Brent South was a constituency covering various suburban and inner city areas of Brent, namely Kensal Green, Harlesden (including Park Royal and Stonebridge), Neasden (southern part), Wembley (town centre, including Alperton, Tokyngton (from 1983) and southern Sudbury), and (from 1997) southern Kingsbury.

 It is one of the most multicultural areas in the United Kingdom.
+In 1971, 24.6% of the constituency were non-White.
+In 1981, 43% of the constituency were non-White.
+The constituency had the highest concentration of those born in the Caribbean (11.5% of the population) in 1981.
 The 1991 census revealed that 55.4% of the constituency was from an ethnic minority background, the second-highest figure in England at the time behind Birmingham Ladywood.